The best deals in the 2022 January sales – follow live

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-January sales 2022 - live: Best New Year’s Day deals from JD Sports, Currys, Amazon, Apple and more
+January sales 2022 - live: Today’s best New Year deals from Apple, Amazon, Currys and more

-Didn’t get everything you wanted on your Christmas list?
-New Year’s Day is your chance to bag a bargain

-‘Tis the season for sales.
-While the Black Friday and Boxing Day bonanzas may be over and gone, there’s still plenty of time to bag a bargain on everything from headphones and coffee machines to make-up and trainers.
+From AirPods to Shark vacuums and Emma mattresses, these are the hottest offers worth shopping right now

+The New Year is in full swing and while many use it as an opportunity to kickstart some new life goals, it’s also a great time to bag a bargain.

-To welcome 2022, the January sales see all our favourite retailers slashing their prices on clearance stock before their new lines are launched, meaning you can save across clothes, beauty, tech, toys, home appliances and much more.
+The Black Friday and Boxing Day bonanzas have been and gone, but the January sales see many of our favourite retailers slashing their prices on stock before their new lines are launched for 2022.

+This means there are plenty of savings to be had on everything from headphones and coffee machines to make-up and trainers.

 Read more: